A fair proportion of our call outs for "poor picture" are not caused by the aerial

 Unscrew the plate from the wall and check if you have a bit of slack in the Co-

-It is always a good idea to install a service loop of cable (about 4 to 5" in diameter) at an inconspicuous location at the bottom of the pole, this can save much time and hassle if you need to subsequently fit an amplifier or splitter.
+It is always a good idea to install a service loop of cable (about 5" in diameter) at an inconspicuous location at the bottom of the pole, this can save much time and hassle if you need to subsequently fit an amplifier or splitter.

 Reasonable life ?